 After attending this training, participants will be able to:

-- Understand the significant changes to and the controversies of the new DSM 5 diagnostic classification system
+- Understand the DSM 5 diagnostic classification system

 - Recognize the symptoms of commonly diagnosed disorders in children such as ADHD, autism spectrum, disruptive and conduct disorders and adjustment disorders

-- Identify new diagnostic categories in children and adults, including trauma- and stressor-related disorders, and redesigned areas such as anxiety disorders, obsessive-compulsive disorders, and substance-related and addictive disorders
+- Identify diagnostic categories in children and adults, including trauma- and stressor-related disorders, anxiety disorders, obsessive-compulsive disorders, and substance-related and addictive disorders

 - Recognize medications prescribed for mental health disorders, review common side effects, and explore educational materials and resources for staff, clients and families